Director of the Australian Neurofeedback Institute

 Sejla Murdoch is a senior psychologist with 22 years of clinical experience in work with trauma.
 Sejla has worked as a clinician and a clinical supervisor at the NSW Services for the Treatment and Rehabilitation of Torture and Trauma Survivors (STARTTS) since 1998.
-During her work at STARTTS Sejla had an opportunity to facilitate professional development training as well as to manage the student clinic for clinical and intern psychologist’ placements.
-Since 2007 together with Mirjana Askovic, Sejla assisted in the development of the STARTTS Neurofeedback (NF) Clinic, the first clinic in the world to provide such treatment to refugee survivors of torture and trauma.
-Currently Sejla is the Senior Team Leader of the STARTTS’ Neurofeedback Program and ANFI deputy Director and her passion is to assist in a development of Neuromodulation clinic for children and their families.
-Sejla is an accredited BCIA-A Neurofeedback Mentor and since 2012 she had a privilege to learn to interpret QEEGs under the supervision of Jay Gunkelman, QEEG Diplomat.
-Sejla has presented nationally and internationally on topics related to complex trauma, Neurofeedback, HRV Biofeedback and Sensory Integration.
-She is currently in her Master’s degree course at the Brain and Mind Sciences Centre, Faculty of Medicine and Health, University
+During her work at STARTTS Sejla facilitated the professional development training program and organised seminars and clinical master classes for a variety of professionals.
+Sejla also managed the student clinic for clinical and intern psychologist’ placements at STARTTS.
+Since 2007 together with Mirjana Askovic, Sejla assisted in the development of the STARTTS Neurofeedback (NF) Clinic, the first in the world to provide NF treatment to refugee.
+Currently, Sejla is the Senior Team Leader of the STARTTS’ Neurofeedback Program and ANFI Deputy Director.
+Sejla’s passion is to develop the Neuromodulation clinic for disadvantaged children and their families.
+Sejla is an accredited BCIA-A Neurofeedback Mentor and since 2012 she had a privilege to learn to interpret QEEGs under the supervision of Jay Gunkelman, QEEG Diplomate.
+Sejla has presented nationally and internationally on topics related to psychotherapy in complex trauma, neurofeedback, HRV biofeedback and trauma and sensory integration.
+She is currently in her Master’s degree course at the Brain and Mind Sciences Centre, Faculty of Medicine and Health, University of Sydney.

 Psychologist and Neurofeedback Clinician